Re-Used Props - Other Weapons

 The lighted part of the prison forcefield on the Mokra homeworld (VOY: "Resistance") was redressed to become the Ilari forcefield generators (VOY: "Warlord").

 The Ansata bomb from TNG: "The High Ground" appeared as another bomb many years later, in the Voyager episode "Time and Again".
+It could then be seen as a spatial charge in VOY: "Dark Frontier" and as a plasma charge in VOY: "Collective".

 The mine from ENT: "Minefield" has a comeback in ENT: "Zero Hour" as the Xindi reactor core.
 The frame around the core previously appeared as the Tucker's gyroscope device in ENT: "Vanishing Point".